ranfysvalle02/blog-drafts/llm-agg.md

 First, we set up a connection to MongoDB using pymongo.
 This is where our transaction data is stored.
 We'll be performing an aggregation on this data later.

+**Important:** While we're including the connection string directly in the code for demonstration purposes, it's not recommended for real-world applications.
+A more secure approach is to retrieve the connection string from your MongoDB Atlas cluster.

+Here's how to access your connection string from Atlas:

+* Log in to your MongoDB Atlas account and navigate to your cluster.
+* Click on "Connect" in the left-hand navigation menu.
+* Choose the driver you'll be using (e.g., Python) and its version.
+* You'll see a connection string provided.
+Copy this string for use in your application.

+Once you have your connection string, you are ready to start.

 #### **file: investment_analysis.py**
 ```python
 import os